b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

 #.
 Mini menu

-    It contains the theming function.
+    User can change the website color here.